NeelamJitendra/vehicles-inventory/README.md

 ## Installation

-1)Use the package manager [NodeJs](https://nodejs.org/en/download/) to install NodeJs on your machine.
+1. Use the package manager [NodeJs](https://nodejs.org/en/download/) to install NodeJs on your machine.

-2)Verify Installation by opening a command prompt (or PowerShell), and enter the following: 'npm –v'
+2. Verify Installation by opening a command prompt (or PowerShell), and enter the following: 'npm –v'

 3. For installing application open your Command Prompt and then go to the repository on your machine (Example: cd ..your location..\vehicles-inventory)